-I remember hearing from the first time of DJ Spinna by the end of the 90’s after my long time friend DJ Morpheus who, also on the line-up at the Rennes Transmusicales festival back then, enthuzed about the way he’d heard him blending the vibes.
+I remember hearing from the first time of DJ Spinna.
+That happened by the end of the 90’s after my long time friend DJ Morpheus enthuzed about the way he’d heard him blending the vibes at the Rennes Transmusicales festival.
 He would also soon after manage to introduce us to each other at the Miami Winter Music Conference.
-This being the very first in a series of meetings we happened to have, in New York, but also at the memorable Sunslice Festival in Toulon where we both happened to spin in 2004…
+This being the very first in a series of meetings we happened to have in New York.
+But also at the memorable Sunslice Festival in Toulon where we both happened to spin in 2004…

 You no doubt have a trademark.
 Who have you got your influences from?
 Those you’ve seen the efforts of as quintessential?

 “I found my influences in people like Stevie Wonder and James Brown for melody, rhythm and Funk.
 In Jazz for the emotion, and Soul for the soul.
 I like and listen to all kinds of music.
 Diversity is my template.”

 Tell us about your own background… The way you build a piece of music.
 The basic elements needed to have a good piece of music, in terms of melody, arrangements, sound spectrum, etc. Do you have precise pictures in mind when creating a piece of music?

 “I grew up playing a few instruments such as the violin, clarinet and keyboards.
 But I never went all the way through as being a profound musician.
 Nevertheless all of that education at an early age definitely helped and trained my ear for music and tonality.
 So no matter if I’m sampling drum beats, play parts out on a keyboard, or work with established musicians that can further my vision musically… I know what I hear.
 And I see a picture while creating songs…”